venu21-dev/venu21-dev/README.md

 Hello, I'm Venu 👋

-I am an upcoming developer who is passionate about learning and continuously improving my skills.

-Currently I am focusing on developing iOS apps using the Flutter framework and the Dart programming language.

-I have a foundational knowledge of HTML, CSS, and some JavaScript, which I've used to create simple web projects.
-As I dive deeper into the world of mobile app development, I'm eager to expand my expertise and take on more complex challenges.
-Feel free to check out my repositories, where you'll find my latest projects and experiments.
-I'm always open to feedback and collaboration!
+I'm an upcoming developer focused on iOS app development using Flutter and Dart.
+I have a basic background in HTML, CSS, and JavaScript, which I've used for simple web projects.
+I'm passionate about learning, improving my skills, and taking on more complex challenges.

+Check out my repositories for my latest projects — I welcome feedback and collaboration!

 Skills:

-- Flutter & Dart: Developing iOS applications
+- Flutter & Dart: Basic knowledge of iOS app development
-- HTML & CSS: Creating responsive and visually appealing web pages
+- HTML & CSS: Responsive web design
 - JavaScript: Basic knowledge for adding interactivity to web projects
+- Figma & Photoshop: UI/UX design and prototyping

 <!---
 venu21-dev/venu21-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.